thenetcircle/logistik/README.md

   app:app
 ```

-If you use uWSGI instead of Gunicorn and exposes a http stats server, logistik will make use of it in the Web UI
+If you use uWSGI instead of Gunicorn and expose a http stats server, Logistik will make use of it in the Web UI
-(assuming the stats server is running on 100 port numbers higher than the model bind port):
+(it will assuming the stats server is running on 100 port numbers higher than the model bind port):

 ```bash
 #!/bin/bash